What Is Microsoft 365 GCC High? A Complete Guide for Defense Contractors

 If your business involves technical data or defense articles regulated under ITAR, GCC High is likely your only viable Microsoft 365 environment.

-Note that ITAR compliance remains a shared responsibility.
+Just like CMMC, ITAR compliance remains a shared responsibility.
 While GCC High covers Microsoft's infrastructure obligations, your organization must still manage access controls, data classification, and any third-party integrations.

 Recommended reading